govhealth/PostpartumTOC/input/pagecontent/glossary.md

                   <tr>
          <td>BMI</td>
          <td>
            Body mass index is a value derived from the mass and height of a person.
 The BMI is defined as the body mass divided by the square of the body height, and is expressed in units of kg/m², resulting from mass in kilograms and height in meters.
+[USCDI]
          </td>
       </tr>
                   <tr>